In

 UV index

 In September, the average daily maximum UV index is 11.
-A UV Index reading of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV rays for the average person.
+A UV Index value of 11, and more, symbolizes an ultimate health vulnerability from exposure to the Sun's UV radiation for the ordinary person.

-Note: The maximum UV index of 11 during September leads to these instructions:
+Note: The UV index of 11 in September translates into these instructions: